sot/timelines/doc/index.rst

 the developers.)

-After SCS107 or other interrupt, the datestops of all timelines at or after the interrupt are set to the interrupt time.
+After SCS107 or other interrupt, the datestops of all timelines in the observing slots at or after the interrupt are set to the interrupt time.
 Those timeline entries will eventually be removed and replaced with new entries during normal processing and ingest.